 Environmental Tobacco Smoke Prevention Program

-The goal of the Environmental Tobacco Smoke Prevention Program is to protect residents from harmful exposure to environmental tobacco smoke.
+The goal of the Environmental Tobacco Smoke Prevention Program is to protect residents from harmful exposure to environmental tobacco smoke and secondhand exposure to other tobacco derived products.
 Long term exposure to secondhand smoke may increase the risk of respiratory problems in children and may contribute to lung cancer and coronary heart disease in nonsmoking adults.

 Principal Activities and Services

-City law prohibits smoking in all workplaces and many public areas.
-The Environmental Tobacco Smoke Prevention Program focuses its enforcement efforts on preventing smoking in several locations with the highest risks for workers and residents
+City law prohibits smoking of tobacco and e-cigarettes in all workplaces and many public areas.
+The Environmental Tobacco Smoke Prevention Program focuses its enforcement efforts on preventing smoking and use of e-cigarettes in several locations with the highest risks for workers and residents

 - Bars and restaurants